Study: Best Travel Credit Cards for 2014

 Fortunately, there are always deals to be had for coming up with affordable travel plans, including credit cards that reward consumers for using them either while traveling for work or for getting away from work.

-We scoured our database of credit cards for the ones that offer the best deals for travelers and came up with a list of three cards that stand out from the crowd.
-When used correctly, any one of these cards should help you make a dent in your total travel bill.
+We scoured our database of credit cards for the ones that offer the best deals for travelers and came up with the top card that stand out from the crowd.
+When used correctly, this card should help you make a dent in your total travel bill.

 To determine the best credit cards for travel, we considered three main factors for how users…